 This simple gluten-free dairy-free french toast recipe is a wonderful base for tons of toppings that you can customize to your heart's desire!
 My favorites are melted chocolate drizzle, strawberries, or simply topped with maple syrup.

-This cinnamon french toast recipe uses many of the same ingredients as classic french toast.
+This cinnamon dairy-free french toast recipe uses many of the same ingredients as classic french toast.
 The main substitutions are swapping milk for full-fat coconut milk and butter (for frying) with coconut oil.
 I recommend other substitutions for these ingredients in the ingredients list below.

 Bread